Denton, Greater Manchester: Cricket

+Football

 Denton Town FC currently play in the Cheshire Football League Division One, after winning the Division Two championship in 2011.
 The club was formed in 1920 as Bradford Parish and was a force in local non-league football for many years before relocating with a change of name in the mid-1990s; their ground is now on the Whittles Park Estate in south-east Denton.